cgberry/JoyconGranularSynth/README.md

 An audio grain controlled by the Joycons.
 A player can use the Joycon to stretch playback, loop size, and loop location.

-Uses Joyconlib for Unity and an OSC library for Unity.
+Uses [Joyconlib](https://github.com/Looking-Glass/JoyconLib) for Unity and [UnityOSC](http://thomasfredericks.github.io/UnityOSC/).
 The OSC package is sent to Max/MSP via UDP.